Skip to content

 Published: at 12:42 AM

-Keepsake is a website that reduces manual work for estate planning lawyers (who you go to write a will and stuff).
+Keepsake is a webapp specifally for inheritance lawyers, the type you go to for a will.
 All they do in their jobs essentially is to collect info from clients, sometimes verbally in a meeting, use that to fill out forms, and then draft up the legal docs.
 Quite repetitive.
 Perfect for a tool to help them save time.

 There is 1 major competitor, DecisionVault.
-The founder made it after seeing his wife, an estate attorney, tediously filling out PDF/paper forms.
-So he made a site to collect this info in a online form.
-The idea for Keepsake is to be a step above this in automation.
-And many lawyers don’t use any online form site, they just send a plain PDF to clients.
+The founder made it after seeing his wife, an inheritance lawyer, tediously having to re-type 34 different people’s information, from paper to computer.
+So he made a site to collect all this info in a online form.
+Many lawyers don’t use any online form solution, they just send a plain PDF to clients.
+The idea for Keepsake is to be a step above this, doing that but much more in the estate plannign workflow.

 History of Keepsake